chamarthivamsidev/Weather_Info/README.md

-# Weather_Info Apllication
+# Weather_Info Application
-You can get the weather forecast by typing any city name.
+You can get the weekly weather forecast of any city from this application.